 In this example, V_n calculated by (22) is larger than χ{BGP}^{-1} for $Z \in [0, 0.4647)$.
-In this case the equilibrium is not given by (12)-(23) since if the equilibrium were the ZGP, the value of new entry, V{nt} given by (22), would be strictly greater than the cost, χ{BGP}^{-1} , and the R&D investment would take place, leading to $N{t+1} > N_t$, a contradiction.
-The economy grows such that the value of new entry V{nt} is equal to χ{BGP}^{-1} , and converges to the BGP eventually.
+In this case, the equilibrium is not given by (12)-(23); for if the equilibrium were the ZGP, the value of new entry V{nt} , given by (22), would be strictly greater than the cost, χ{BGP}^{-1} , and R&D investment would take place, leading to $N{t+1} > N_t$, a contradiction.
+The economy grows such that the value of new entry V{nt} is equal to χ{BGP}^{-1} and converges to the BGP eventually.
 We describe the dynamics of the economy for a small $Z \in [0, 0.5439)$ in Appendix E.

 Another numerical example is shown in Figure 6.
-In this example we set $\phi = 0.13$ instead of 0.15 in the example of Figure 5.
+In this example, we set $\phi = 0.13$, instead of 0.15 as in the example of Figure 5.
 Figure 6 shows the variables in the ZGP.
-With $\phi = 0.13$, the value of a debt-ridden firm along with the BGP is negative: $V{z,BGP} =$ -0.5505, while it is positive along with the ZGP as the panel of V_z in Figure 6 shows.
-This means that there exist multiple equilibria, the BGP and the ZGP, in this economy for a large initial value of Z. First, for any value of Z the BGP can be an equilibrium.
-Suppose that macroeconomic expectations prevail in the initial period that the economy follows the BGP.
-The all Z firms defaulted in the initial period exit immediately anticipating their negative payoff, $V_z = -0.5505$, and only the normal firms remain in the market.
-Since the debt-ridden firms exit from the market, the capital price q_t becomes sufficiently cheap such that the R&D investment takes place and the economy grows at the BGP rate.
-Second, for Z > 0.4651 the ZGP can be an equilibrium.
-Suppose that macroeconomic expectations prevail in the initial period that the economy follows the ZGP.
-All the Zfirms defaulted in the initial period stay in the market anticipating their positive payoff, $V_z > 0$.
-As Figure 6 shows that $\chi{BGP}V{n,ZGP} < 1$ for Z > 0.4651, where $V{n,ZGP}$ is the value of a new firm in the ZGP, the gains from the R&D investment is strictly less than its cost along with the ZGP when the initial value of Z is larger than 0.4651.
-Therefore if Z > 0.4651 and the macroeconomic expectations are that the economy follows the ZGP, then no households conduct the R&D investment and the economy stays at the ZGP.5
+With $\phi = 0.13$, the value of a debt-ridden firm along the BGP is negative: $V{z,BGP} = -0.5505$, whereas it is positive along the ZGP, as the panel of V_z in Figure 6 shows.
+This means that there exist multiple equilibria, the BGP and the ZGP, in this economy for a large initial value of Z. First, for any value of Z, the BGP can be an equilibrium.
+Suppose that macroeconomic expectations prevail in the initial period that the economy would follow the BGP.
+Then, all Z firms that defaulted in the initial period exit immediately, anticipating their negative payoff, $V_z = -0.5505$, and only the normal firms remain in the market.
+Because of the exit of debt-ridden firms, the capital price q_t becomes sufficiently cheap such that R&D investment takes place and the economy grows at the BGP rate.
+Second, for Z > 0.4651, the ZGP can be an equilibrium.
+Suppose that macroeconomic expectations prevail in the initial period that the economy would follow the ZGP.
+Then, all the Z firms that defaulted in the initial period stay in the market, anticipating their positive payoff, $V_z > 0$.
+Figure 6 shows that $\chi{BGP}V{n,ZGP} < 1$ for Z > 0.4651, where $V{n,ZGP}$ is the value of a new firm in the ZGP.
+In this case, the gains from R&D investment are strictly less than its cost along the ZGP.
+Therefore, if Z > 0.4651 and the macroeconomic expectations are that the economy would follow the ZGP, then no households conduct R&D investment and the economy stays at the ZGP.5

-These examples in Figures 5 and 6 show that a mass default may shift the equilibrium path from a growth path to the ZGP.
-This shift occurs because the debt-ridden firms facing tighter borrowing constraints purchase collateralizable asset, i.e., physical capital in our model, aggressively, leading to a rise of the cost of capital.
-The higher capital cost reduces the expected gain of the R&D investment and discourages entry of new firms.
-If there emerges a sufficient number of the debt-ridden firms the expected gain of the
+These examples in Figures 5 and 6 show that a mass default may shift the equilibrium from a growth path to the ZGP.
+This shift occurs because debt-ridden firms facing tighter borrowing constraints purchase collateral assets, that is, physical capital in our model, aggressively, leading to a rise in the cost of capital.
+The higher capital cost reduces the expected gains from R&D investment and discourages entry of new firms.
+If there emerge a sufficient number of debt-ridden firms, the expected gains from R&D fall below its cost and no one undertakes R&D, leading to zero growth in aggregate productivity.
+This negative effect of higher capital cost on firms' entry is similar to the negative congestion effect of zombie lending on productivity in Caballero, Hoshi, and Kashyap (2008).